graphboltdev/docs/docs/graphql-client/README.md

 The GraphQL client includes the following features:

-### GraphQL autocomplete
+### Autocomplete

-GraphBolt uses the introspection schema in order to provide you with autocomplete capabilities and help you write queries.
+GraphBolt uses the introspection schema in order to provide you with autocomplete capabilities and help you write your queries.

-### Prettify

-The 🪄 button allows you to format your code with just one click.

 ### Multiple operations